 A default grading basis of NDC is automatically assigned for non-law classes.
 The NDC will remain on the transcript until the Law School reviews the final grade and removes the NDC flag.

-In order to receive Law School credit, all grades must be the equivalent of a B- (minus) or better.
-Removing the NDC is a manual process that occurs on a rolling basis throughout the the grade reporting period for the semester.
+In order to receive Law School credit, non-law class grades must be the equivalent of a B- (minus) or better.
+Removing the NDC designation is a manual process that occurs on a rolling basis throughout the the grade reporting period for the semester.
 The Grades Posted to Transcript (Registrar) deadline applies to law and non-law classes and can be found in the Academic Calendar.

 "S" Grade (Mandatory Limited Grade Pass) vs. Non-law Course Grade Earned

 In order to receive Law School credit for an approved non-law course, students must receive a grade of a B- (minus) or higher (or the equivalent).
 Grades lower than a B- receive no law credit and the grade earned is posted on the transcript.
 The default grade for a non-law course on the transcript is the grade posted by the non-law department.